MehdiAziz01/Lab1/index.md

 # Mehdi's page
 Hello, I am a **Mathematics and Computer Science** major at _University of California, San Diego_.
-I aspire to be an entrepreneur in the industry of Computer Science.
+I aspire to be an entrepreneur in the industry of <ins>Computer Science</ins>.
 I value `good character`,`hard work`, and `faith`.
 I want the knowledge and skills which i've attained to be useful for those in need.

 If you want to know a little more about my personal life then you can [jump here.](#a-little-bit-of-my-background)